oscgu/snot/README.md

 ## Config

-A config file is created on first run.
-You can find it in the same
+A config file is created on first run which you can find at `~/.snot/config.yml`

-dir where you run it (for now...).
-There you can change your name

 ## Usage